Similar to a credit card, a business line of credit is a form of revolving credit that can also give you access to cash.

 While you’ll have a better chance of qualifying if you have a more established business and a good credit history, it’s still possible to get a line of credit if your business credit history is less-than-impressive.

-Business line of credit requirements typically include your personal credit score as well as your business’s financials.
+Business line of credit requirements may include your personal credit score as well as your business’s financials.

-The lender will probably want to review your revenue figures, profit and loss statements, and other documentation demonstrating you the health of your business.
+The lender might want to review your revenue figures, profit and loss statements, and other documentation demonstrating you the health of your business.

-A positive cash flow is a huge indicator of your company’s success, and is usually a must for having your application approved.
+A positive cash flow is a huge indicator of your company’s success, and is sometimes a must for having your application approved.

 You’ll also want to make sure your other levels of debt are minimal.